Paro, a beautiful valley in Bhutan, is one of the most attractive tourist destinations in this mountainous country.

 Today pilgrims and visitors reach Taktsang in a more earthbound but no less dramatic fashion by climbing on horseback up a steep and winding track.
 You can also trek to Taktsang which takes about three hours on foot.
 About halfway through there is a cafeteria where you can take a break.
 It is also an excellent place for taking photographs of the Monastery.
 The trek offers a very good view of the Paro Chu and its valley.

 Even higher than Taktsang, poised on a projecting rock spur, the Sang-tog Peri monastery overlooks the whole Paro valley.
-Built in harmony with the natural features of its site, this 300-year-old retreat is, in name as well as by virtue of its lofty elevation, "the temple of heaven."
+Built-in harmony with the natural features of its site, this 300-year-old retreat is, in name as well as by virtue of its lofty elevation, "the temple of heaven."

-About 6 kilometers north of Paro Dzong, overlooking the Paro Chuu, is found the Kyichu Lhakhang, one of Bhutan's two ablest and most sacred monasteries, dating from the introduction of Buddhism in the 18th century (The other is the Jampa Lhakhang in Bumthang).
-The central temple was erected in 1830 and a golden roof added to the monastery itself.
+About 6 kilometres north of Paro Dzong, overlooking the Paro Chuu, is found the Kyichu Lhakhang, one of Bhutan's two ablest and most sacred monasteries, dating from the introduction of Buddhism in the 18th century (The other is the Jampa Lhakhang in Bumthang).
+The central temple was erected in 1830 and a golden roof was added to the monastery itself.
 A new extension was built by the present Queen Mother.

 Further up the Paro valley, the Drukgyel Dzong, now in ruins, recalls the days when Bhutan was frequently, and successfully, attacked by armies from the north.
-The Drukgyel Dzong was built by in 1649 by Ngawang Namgyal to commemorate a victory over an invasion from Tibet.
+The Drukgyel Dzong was built in 1649 by Ngawang Namgyal to commemorate a victory over an invasion from Tibet.

 The word “Druk” means Thunder Dragon and symbolically refers to Bhutan whereas “Gyel” indicates victory.
-The Dzong was build perched on top of a hill, it can be entered only from one side and this is protected by three tall towers.
+The Dzong was built perched on top of a hill, it can be entered only from one side and this is protected by three tall towers.
 A unique turreted passageway designed to ensure water supplies in times of war connects the fortress to the far riverbank.
 The Drukgyel Dzong was laid to waste by fire in 1954 and is in ruins now.
 Still, the erstwhile glory of the fort can easily be imagined once you are there.

 Planning a tour to Paro in Bhutan?
 Our team of experts can provide you with the necessary support in terms of information and services.
-Please fill the form below with your requirements about travel to Bhutan and our experts would soon get back to you.
+Please fill out the form below with your requirements about travel to Bhutan and our experts would soon get back to you.